meriken/merikens-tripcode-engine-v3/README.md

 `MerikensTripcodeEngine64.exe`, if you are using a 64-bit operating system.
 Matching tripcodes will be displayed and saved in `tripcodes.txt`.
 See "Example of 'patterns.txt'" below.

-## Building (Linux; 32/64-bit x86 only)

-**Note:** Linux support is not complete yet.
-CPU support is limited, and the multiple kernels versions for NVIDIA are not available yet.
+## Building (Linux and Other POSIX-Compliant Operating Systems)

+You should be able to build and run this application on any POSIX-compliant operating systems.
 You need the following tools to build Meriken's Tripcode Engine.

 * CMake 2.8.4 or later
 * C++11-compliant compiler (g++-4.8 or later/clang++-3.5 or later)